anrl/gini3/README.md

 The GINI Toolkit is free software.
 Please see the file COPYING for copyright information.
 Please read REPORT in this repository to know the functionalities.

-Basic Installation - Ubuntu (32-bit)
+Basic Installation - Ubuntu 16.04 LTS (32-bit)
 ==========================

+Ubuntu 14.04 is having some problems with the current version!

 To install GINI, you need the following libraries and applications: